Frequently asked questions

 Connect with us on Far North Queensland Relay Facebook Group to keep up-to-date.

 Everyone is invited to join Relay for Life and help create a cancer free future.

-*Due to COVID-19 restrictions and Queensland government regulations, these events are subject to change.
+*These events are subject to change.
 Cancer Council Queensland will notify participants if any changes occur.

 Check-in and Arrivals